team23/b5/docs/04_config.md

 ### config.yml

 This file includes the main project configuration and is shared between all developers of the project.
-It may therefore not include any system-specifix paths and options that may differ from developer to developer.
+It may therefore not include any system-specific paths and options that may differ from developer to developer.

 Common usage may include Sass paths, PostCSS configuration, deployment details and so on.
-You may not use the key "local" inside the generic configuration file.

 ### config.local.yml